 3. Attend a host orientation event

 Homeschool NOW USA – Information Meeting Training occurs several times each year.
-As National School Choice Week 2018 approaches, we will post more information about how you can attend one of our training events.
+As the annual National School Choice Week approaches, we will post more information about how you can attend one of our training events.

 Homeschool Now USA Online Training occurs several times.
 Please register for the date and time that works best for you.
 Learn how to present and market your homeschool information meeting.
 Take advantage of our free resources!
 After registering you will receive a confirmation email containing information about joining the training.
 Register now »